Rustlers-space/book/src/basics/Variables.md

 ```

-The variables are immutable by default, The following program will get errored as we try to set value on the immutable variable
+The variables are immutable by default, The following program will get errored as we try to set value on the immutable variable a.

 ```rust
 fn main(){